PascalSchroederDE/devops_for_ai_bt/content/3chapter.md

 ### Azure pipeline

 An alternative to an open-source solution like Kubeflow are Cloud integrated solutions.
-Every Cloud provider is developing its own solution for this problem, which becomes more and more important through time.
+Major Cloud providers are all developing its own solution for this problem, which becomes more and more important through time.
 So is Microsoft providing a Cloud-based environment to develop, train, test, deploy, manage, and track ML models with its Azure Machine Learning service.

 Azure Machine Learning service supports different ML frameworks like PY Torch, TensorFlow, and Scikit Learning for any kind of Machine Learning.
 To offer support over the whole ML development cycle, it offers the use of different tools like a visual interface for building experiments and deploying models, a jupyter notebook to write the code or a Visual Studio Code extension to integrate the service directly into an IDE. [@MicrosoftDocsa]